 Therapy

 Physical therapy is usually one of the first treatments suggested.
 Exercises tailored to the specific location of your rotator cuff injury can help restore flexibility and strength to your shoulder.
-Physical therapy is also an important part of the recovery process after rotator cuff surgery.
+Physical therapy also is an important part of the recovery process after rotator cuff surgery.

 Injections